 Now, use flow cytometry, as shown in the FACS protocol, to evaluate the presence of CD45.2 positive lymphocytes [1-MED-TXT]

 Talent adding tube to the FACS machine and performing flow cytometry.
 Please film a few min of this - talent should show the gating steps.
 We will pick relevant spots to show.
-TEXT: For details of flow cytometry see JoVE Video 10494: FACS
+TEXT: For details of flow cytometry see JoVE Video 10494: FACS Video editor: Use take 2.

 Data analysis and results

 Now we will determine the presence of CD45.2 lymphocytes that were isolated from the CD45.1 host spleen.
 To start, double click on the FlowJo icon and drag the files for each tube in the “All Sample” window.
 Then, double click on the “transferred” file to display the cells recorded from that sample on a dot plot that displays forward scatter “SSC-A” on the Y axis and side scatter “FSC-A” on the X axis.
 Click on “polygon” to circle the lymphocyte populations.
-A new “subpopulation identification” appears, click on OK.
+A new “subpopulation identification” window appears, click on OK.
 Now, set the y-axis to FSC-W and the x-axis to FSC-A [1-SCREEN].
 Select the single cell population with the polygon tool as previously demonstrated [Added shot].

-Talent performs actions as written.Added shot: Talent removes double cells
+Talent performs actions as written.

+5.1.1B Added shot: Talent removes double cells

 Next, double click on the circled population to create a new window for the selected cells.
-In the new window, select “CD45.2” on the Y and “CD45.1” on the X. Next, click on “polygon” to circle the CD45.2-positive cells.
-On the “subpopulation identification” window name your cell population “transferred cells” and click “OK”.
-On the same window, Click on “polygon” to circle the CD45.1-positive cells.
-On the “subpopulation identification” window name you cell population “host cells” and click “OK” [1-SCREEN].
+In the new window, select “CD45.2” on the Y and “CD45.1” on the X. Click on the ‘T’ icon and customize the axes to enlarge the plot.
+Next, click on “polygon” to circle the CD45.2-positive cells.
+In the “subpopulation identification” window, name your cell population “transferred cells” and click “OK”.
+In the same window, click on “polygon” to circle the CD45.1-positive cells.
+In the “subpopulation identification” window name you cell population “host cells” and click “OK” [1-SCREEN].

 Talent performs actions as written.

 Next, double click on the CD45.2 circled population (“transferred population”) to create a new window for the selected cells.
 In the new window, select “CD3” on the Y and “CD4” on the X. Next, click on “polygon” to circle the CD4/CD3-positive cells.
-On the “subpopulation identification” window name your cell population “transferred CD4 cells” [1-SCREEN].
+In the “subpopulation identification” window name your cell population “transferred CD4 cells” [1-SCREEN].

 Talent performs actions as written.